By Susan Braden

 Most insurance does not cover the following procedures:

 However, you can get around some of these limitations to receive the best discount possible.
-While insurance tooth whitening clauses are almost definitely immovable, in that it is extremely difficult to make whitening seem absolutely necessary for your health, some discount plans might be able to help you save on the procedure.
-Tooth bonding, for purposes other than improving tooth appearance, can be covered under some circumstances, especially if the procedure is intended to repair a scratch or chip.
+While insurance tooth whitening clauses are almost immovable, in that it is extremely difficult to make whitening seem absolutely necessary for your health, some discount plans might be able to help you save on the procedure.
+Tooth bonding, for purposes other than improving tooth appearance, may be covered under some circumstances, especially if the procedure is intended to repair a scratch or chip.
 In addition, cosmetic repairs after an injury are almost always covered.

 You might get a discount on your porcelain veneers if you are replacing or repairing them.
 Most contracts include a section on repairs for deteriorated work, which does not have such a stringent coverage list.
 Though replacement veneers are usually covered under this section, you might encounter some bureaucratic issues if the clerk reviewing your claim sees the term “porcelain veneers” without noticing that they are a replacement.

-If you cannot find insurance that will cover the procedure you want, you may be able to find a discount plan, an alternative to dental insurance companies that will offer you a percentage off the cost of the work you need.
+If you cannot find insurance that will cover the procedure you want, you may be able to find a discount plan, an alternative to dental insurance that will offer you a percentage off the cost of the cosmetic work you need.
 Explore your options to make the best financial decision for a glowing smile.